cal-itp/benefits/docs/guides/agency-onboarding/b-configure-production-validation.md

-# Configure an agency for production validation
+# Configure a transit provider for production validation

 **Production validation** is the process of doing an end-to-end test of enrolling a real person's card through the Benefits app and using it to ride with a discounted fare.
 The word "production" here refers to **Littlepay's production environment** (which must be used to take a ride in real life), but the Benefits application's test environment is used for the enrollment process to avoid disruption of the Benefits production environment.